 Prior to joining Radsource, Dr. Viroslav was a member of South Texas Radiology Group in San Antonio, Texas for 13 years, where she helped develop a high volume inpatient and outpatient Neuroradiology practice, including brain, head/neck, and spine MR. She holds the Certificate of Added Qualifications in Neuroradiology from the American Board of Radiology, and is a Senior Member of the American Society of Neuroradiology and a member of the American Society of Head and Neck Radiology.
 Dr. Viroslav is also a Clinical Assistant Professor of Radiology at the University of Texas Health Science Center at San Antonio.

-Despite her numerous clinical duties, Dr. Viroslav is highly active in the San Antonio community, receiving the Joel A. Toubin Community Relations Council Award in 2002, the Sylvia F. and Harry Sugerman Young Leadership Award in 2004, and the Israel Bonds Award in 2011, the United Communities of San Antonio Humanitarian Award in 2016, and the Kipnes-Wilson/Friedland Award in 2016.
-She has served on numerous local and national non-profit boards and currently serves on the Board of Directors of the Tobin Center for the Performing Arts and the Board of Trustees of the Jewish Federations of North America, among several others.
-She is a past president of the Foundation for Prader-Willi Research, an organization she co-founded in 2003 that has raised over $12 million to fund research into Prader-Willi syndrome, a rare genetic illness that affects her daughter Olivia.
+Dr. Viroslav is highly active in the San Antonio community, receiving the Joel A. Toubin Community Relations Council Award in 2002, the Sylvia F. and Harry Sugerman Young Leadership Award in 2004, the Israel Bonds Award in 2011, the United Communities of San Antonio Humanitarian Award in 2016, and the Kipnes-Wilson/Friedland Award in 2016.
+She has served on numerous local and national non-profit boards and currently serves on the Board of Directors of the Tobin Center for the Performing Arts and the Board of Trustees of the McNay Art Museum, among several others.
+She is a co-founder of the Foundation for Prader-Willi Research, an organization that has raised over $12 million to fund research into Prader-Willi syndrome, a rare genetic illness that affects her daughter Olivia.

 Dr. Viroslav and her husband Sergio Viroslav, an orthopaedic surgeon, have three children.
 She is a classically trained soprano and pianist, and enjoys performing and attending concerts in her spare time.